 Can I use the 3% down program to refinance?

 Yes.
 If you have an existing Fannie Mae loan, you may be able to refinance up to 97% of the current value.
+It might allow borrowers to lower their monthly payments or eliminate mortgage insurance premiums.
 This could be useful to homeowners who are not HARP eligible because their loan was opened after May 31, 2009.

 Why is the program only for first time home buyers?

 Fannie Mae’s recent research uncovered that the biggest barrier to homeownership for first time homebuyers was the down payment requirement.
 To spur more people to buy their first home, the minimum down payment was lowered.